OpenNefia/Planning/Text/0001-dialog-system.md

   - !type:TextNode
     id: Start
     choices:
-    # '@' means to use the dialog protoype's root locale namespace
+    # '@' means to use the locale namespace of the dialog node.
     # This expands to 'OpenNefia.Prototypes.Elona.Dialog.MyMod.Test.Start.Choices.NeverMind'
     - target: Okay
       key: @Choices.Okay